Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: NP-hardness and the Offline Scenario

 \subsection{The Offline Problem in the GP Case}

-In the following, we consider the GP case and we prove that GPA is NP-hard even when $M=1$, i.e., only OMA technique is used. \begin{theorem} GPA is NP-hard in the GP case even for $M=1$. \end{theorem}
+In the following, we consider the GP case and we prove that GPA is NP-hard even when $M=1$, i.e., in the OMA case. \begin{theorem} GPA is NP-hard in the GP case even for $M=1$. \end{theorem}

 \begin{IEEEproof} The proof is to show that a special case of GPA is NP-hard.
 Let $M=1$.
 Also, let $a_{i}=1$ and $d_{i}=n$, that is device's $i$ packet arrived at the beginning of the frame and is due at its end.
 Let us assume that $\upper{e}_i$ is large enough so that device $i$ cannot deplete its energy.
 Device $i$ is transmitting with fixed power $p_{ij}$ such that $\sum_{j=1}^np_{ij}\leqslant\upper{e}_i$.
 Denote by $G_{ij}\coloneq\lg(1+p_{ij}g_{ij})$.